libsdl-org/SDL/docs/README-migration.md

 SDL_iPhoneSetAnimationCallback() and SDL_iPhoneSetEventPump() have been renamed to SDL_SetiOSAnimationCallback() and SDL_SetiOSEventPump(), respectively.
 SDL2 has had macros to provide this new name with the old symbol since the introduction of the iPad, but now the correctly-named symbol is the only option.

+SDL_IsAndroidTV() has been renamed SDL_IsTV() and is no longer Android-specific; an app running on an Apple TV device will also return true, for example.

 The following functions have been removed:
 * SDL_GetWinRTFSPathUNICODE() - WinRT support was removed in SDL3.
 * SDL_GetWinRTFSPathUTF8() - WinRT support was removed in SDL3.